Holy cow, I just looked at the call screener board.

 Ask them a question about your voting machine, and it might take a while to get the answer.

-I mean, they're great people, they're just they're citizens, they're volunteers.
+I mean, they're great people.

 You overwhelm them with a bunch of garbage registrations.

-And they just it creates chaos, and when they chaos is created, the phone call goes out to a lawyer for Obama Biden, who then comes in and accuses voting irregularities of taking place, charges voter irregularities taking place, and they answer the polls to stay open a little longer, or all kinds of things like this is exactly what happened in St. Louis in 2000, 2004.
+And when the chaos is created, the phone call goes out to a lawyer for Obama Biden who then comes in and accuses voting irregularities of taking place, charges voter irregular liberties taking place.

-The other reason, the other reason to have all kinds of fraudulent registrations, not necessarily for people to use and vote when the polls close, and everything's over and done with.
+The other reason, the other reason to have all kinds of fraudulent registrations, not necessarily for people to use and vote, when the polls close and everything's over and done with, you've got all these unused registrations, people that didn't show up to vote.

-All you have to do is have one acorn worker as a poll worker.
+All you have to do is have one Acorn worker as a poll worker.

-Some votes from that particular precinct, you've got a whole stack of unused voter registration cards that you can just after the polling place is closed.
+And if you need the votes, if you need some votes from that particular precinct, you've got a whole stack of unused voter registration cards that you can just after the polling place is closed.

-What do you think happened in Lake County, Indiana, which is Gary, Indiana, during the primaries between Hillary and Obama.
+What do you think happened in Lake County, Indiana, which is Gary, Indiana, during the primaries between Hillary and Obama?

-The idiot mayor up there of Gary started bragging on TV.
+The idiot mayor up there of Gary started bragging on TV, well, we're dealing with this as fast as we can.

 They went out, wanted some FaceTime.

-He essentially said we're trying to see what we need here.
+He essentially said, we're trying to see what we need here.

 That's why there's so many reasons for doing all of this.

-I don't care how you slice it, it is cheating through and through.
+I don't care how you slice it.

 Acorn bought and paid for by your taxpayer dollars for the last 30 years.

-Grab some phone calls, start in Pittsburgh.
+Grab some phone calls.

 This is Carol.